Poker-Cactus/R-type-mirror/docs/BENSHMARK_BUILDER.md

 For a game engine, this is powerful: you define your engine as a LIBRARY and your game as an EXECUTABLE.
 CMake automatically propagates includes, compilation flags, and links.

-To ensure longevity, ease of dependency integration, and cross-platform compatibility (Linux for server, Windows for client), CMake is the only rational choice.
+To ensure longevity, ease of dependency integration, and cross-platform compatibility (Linux / Windows), CMake is the only rational choice.